GHG Inventory Glossary

 Sulfur Hexafluoride (SF6)

-A colorless gas soluble in alcohol and ether, slightly soluble in water.
-A very powerful greenhouse gas with a global warming potential most recently estimated at 22,800 times that of carbon dioxide (CO2).
-SF6 is used primarily in electrical transmission and distribution systems and as a dielectric in electronics.
-This GWP is from the IPCC's Fourth Assessment Report (AR4).
+A man-made chemical composted of sulfur and fluorine with a global warming potential of22,800.
+It is a colorless gas soluble in alcohol and ether, slightly soluble in water.
+Sulfur hexafluoride is a very powerful greenhouse gas used primarily in electrical transmission and distribution systems and as a dielectric in electronics.
+(USEPA)

 T